Universal geometric cluster algebras: Bases for B

 \begin{remark} Given a universal extended exchange matrix $\tB$ over $R$ and an extended exchange matrix $\tB'$ sharing the exchange matrix $B$ with $\tB$ and having entries in $R$, the proof of Theorem~\ref{basis univ} provides an explicit description of the unique coefficient specialization from $\A_R(\x,\tB)$ to $\A_R(\x',\tB')$.
 It is the map sending each $x_j$ to $x'_j$ and acting on coefficient semifields as follows: Let $(\b_i:i\in I)$ be the coefficient rows of $\tB$ and let $(\a_k:k\in K)$ be the coefficient rows of $\tB'$.
 For each $k$, there is a unique choice $(p_{ik}:i\in I)$ of elements of $R$, finitely many nonzero, such that $\a_k-\sum_{i\in S}p_{ik}\b_i$ is a $B$-coherent linear relation.
 Then the restriction of $\varphi$ to coefficient semifields is the map described in Proposition~\ref{continuous linear}. \end{remark}

 \begin{prop} Suppose the underlying ring $R$ is a field.
 For any exchange matrix $B$, there exists an $R$-basis for $B$.
 Given an $R$-spanning set $U$ for $B$, there exists an $R$-basis for $B$ contained in $U$. \end{prop} \begin{proof} Let $U$ be an $R$-spanning set for $B$.
 Given any chain $U_1\subseteq U_2\subseteq\cdots$ of $R$-independent sets for $B$ contained in $U$, the union of the chain is an $R$-independent set for $B$.
 Thus Zorn's Lemma says that among the $R$-independent subsets of $U$, there exists a maximal set $M$.
 We show that if $R$ is a field, then $M$ is an $R$-spanning set for $B$.
 If not, then there exists a vector $\a\in R^n$ such that no $B$-coherent linear relation $\a-\sum_{i\in S}c_i\b_i$ over $R$ exists with each $\b_i$ in $M$.
-In particular, $\a\not\in M$, so $M\cup\set{\a}$ strictly contains $M$.
+We can assume $\a\in U$ because $U$ is an $R$-spanning set for $B$: If each element of $U$ is a $B$-coherent combination of elements of $M$, then every element of $R^n$ is a $B$-coherent combination of elements of $M$.
 If $M\cup\set{\a}$ is not an $R$-independent set for $B$, then since $M$ is an $R$-independent set for $B$, there exists a $B$-coherent linear relation $c\a-\sum_{i\in S}c_i\b_i$ over $R$ with $c\neq 0$ and each $\b_i$ in $M$.
 Since $R$ is a field, $\a-\sum_{i\in S}\frac{c_i}{c}\b_i$ is a $B$-coherent linear relation over $R$, and this contradiction shows that $M\cup\set{\a}$ is an $R$-independent set for $B$.
 That contradicts the maximality of $M$, and we conclude that $M$ is an $R$-spanning set for $B$.
 We have proved the second statement of the proposition.
 The first statement follows because $R^n$ is an $R$-spanning set for~$B$. \end{proof}

 Theorem~\ref{basis univ} and Proposition~\ref{basis exists} combine to prove the following corollary. \begin{cor} Suppose the underlying ring $R$ is a field.
 For any exchange matrix $B$, there exists an extended exchange matrix $\tB$ with exchange matrix $B$ that is universal over~$R$.
 The cluster algebra $\A_R(\tB)$ has universal geometric coefficients over $R$. \end{cor}